zeppdev/NeuralTextSimplification/README.md

 Alternatively, you may use [our forked code](https://github.com/senisioi/OpenNMT/) which comes directly as a submodule.

 #### ./configs
 Contains the OpenNMT config file.
-To train, please update the config file with the appropriate data on your local system and run
+To train, please update the config file with the appropriate data on your local system and run (NB!
+Needs to be run from OpenNMT directory!).
 ```bash
 	th train.lua -config $PATH_TO_THIS_DIR/configs/NTS.cfg
 ```